serhiishtokal/KinguinWeeklyDropClicker/docs/GAME-PAGE.md

 ### Why It Exists

-Sometimes the Kinguin website has a UI glitch where, even after selecting the KinguinPass price, the "Add to Cart" button still shows "SUBSCRIBE AND ADD TO CART" text.
+Sometimes the Kinguin website has a UI glitch where, even after selecting the subscription price, the "Add to Cart" button still shows "SUBSCRIBE AND ADD TO CART" text.
 Clicking this button would **initiate a new subscription** instead of just adding the item to cart.

 ### How It Works